emarock/proxy-pac-proxy/README.md

  * Only supports BASIC Authentication

  * Only slightly more secure than storing credentials in environment variables.
-With basic authentication Base64-encoded passwords are transmitted in clear
+With BASIC authentication Base64-encoded passwords are transmitted in clear

      * Do not use authentication unless you totally trust the local